DXHeroes/knowledge-base-content/practices/lock-file.md

 **TL;DR**

-A practice in our DX Scanner called LockFileIsPresent verifies if your source repository contains a lock file.
-Why you should always commit the lock files to your repository?
-Read more!
+Why does your source repository should always contain a lock file?
+The package managers would miss important imformation about installed packages without a lock file.
+It may result to installing two different modules from the same dependency definition.

 ## What Is a Lock File